Eastern Front (World War I): Brusilov offensive

 The Italian operations during 1916 had one extraordinary result: Austrian divisions were pulled away from the Russian southern front.
 This allowed the Russian forces to organize a counter-offensive.
 The Brusilov offensive was a large tactical assault carried out by Russian forces against Austro-Hungarian forces in Galicia.
 General Aleksei Brusilov believed victory against the Central Powers was possible if close attention was paid to preparation.
 Brusilov suggested that the Russians should attack on a wide front, and to position their trenches a mere 75 yd away from Austrian trenches.

 Brusilov's plan worked impeccably.
 The Russians outnumbered the Austrians 200,000 to 150,000, and held a considerable advantage in guns, with 904 large guns to 600.
 Most importantly innovative new tactics similar to those independently invented by Erwin Rommel were used to perform quick and effective close-range surprise attacks that allowed a steady advance.
 The Russian Eighth Army overwhelmed the Austrian Fourth and pushed on to Lutsk, advancing 40 mi beyond the starting position.
 Over a million Austrians were lost, with over 500,000 men killed or taken prisoner by mid-June.
+German losses at between 184,000 and 500,000.

+The Ottoman 15th Army Corps, which arrived at the front in the midst of the fighting, also suffered severe losses.
+During the fierce fighting of September 16-17, the corps lost 7,000 soldiers and 95 officers.
+Soon, during the repulse of another Russian offensive on September 30, the Turkish defensive lines were again hit hard, resulting in losses of another 5,000 men.
+Thus, in these two key battles of September alone, the total losses of the expeditionary force reached 12,000 soldiers.

 Although the Brusilov offensive was initially successful, it slowed down considerably.
 An inadequate number of troops and poorly maintained supply lines hindered Brusilov's ability to follow up on the initial victories in June.
 The Brusilov offensive is considered to be the greatest Russian victory of the First World War.
 Although it cost the Russians half a million casualties during the first two months alone, the offensive successfully diverted substantial forces of the Central Powers from the Western front, and persuaded Romania to join the war, diverting even more Central Powers forces to the East.

 Development of Russian industry

-A series of failures in 1915 gave the Russians time to reconfigure industry for wartime, and they did it successfully, Russian industry began to overtake Austrian in terms of growth rates and eventually increased the productivity of ammunition several times.
+A series of failures in 1915 gave the Russians time to reconfigure industry for wartime, and they did it successfully, Russian industry began to overtake Austrian industry in terms of growth rates and eventually increased the productivity of ammunition several times.
 Here is what information was announced at the Duma meeting:

 The production of rifles doubled, the production of machine guns increased 6 times, the production of light guns increased 9 times, the production of artillery shells increased 40 times, the production of heavy artillery increased 4 times, and finally, the production of aircraft increased 4 times.